Erehh-A/ml-learning-journey/README.md

 I'm using this repository to keep track of the concepts I learn, the experiments I run, the problems I encounter, and the projects I build.

-### 🎯 Current Goal

-My long-term goal is to become **internship and job-ready for Machine Learning roles**, with a focus on remote opportunities, internships, and eventually full-time ML/ML Engineering roles.

----

 ## 📚 What I've Learned

 ### 🐍 Python & Development Tools